Observations in TNG: "Datalore"

 "Star Trek I"

-Data's chair was originally created for Star Trek Phase II and was first seen on the bridge of the Klingon battlecruiser Amar in "Star Trek: The Motion Picture".
+Data's chair was originally created for Star Trek Phase II (based on a Hunsaker Big Boy racing seat) and was first seen on the bridge of the Klingon battlecruiser Amar in "Star Trek: The Motion Picture".
 It then appeared in "Star Trek III: The Search for Spock" in the transporter room where Uhura works.
-The chair later appeared in several Season 1 TNG episodes in various crew quarters.
+The chair later showed up in several season 1 TNG episodes in various crew quarters.

 "Star Trek I"